sdjaeb/music-recommendation-service/README.md

     ```
     This will create a `generated_data/` directory containing dimension tables (`dim_*.csv`), relationship tables (`graph_*.csv`, `bridge_*.csv`), and the main fact table (`fact_listening_events_2024.csv`).

+6.  **Generate Weekly Incremental Data (Optional):**
+    To simulate ongoing data ingestion, you can generate weekly trend files for the year 2025.
+Each time you run the script, it will generate a new CSV containing one week of listening events.

+    The script uses a state file (`data_generation_state.json`) to track its progress.

+    ```bash
+    python generate_weekly_trends.py
+    ```

+    To reset the process and delete all generated weekly data and the state file, use the `--truncate` flag:

+    ```bash
+    python generate_weekly_trends.py --truncate
+    ```

+    This will create a new file inside the `generated_data/weekly_trends/` directory, named like `trends_2025-01-07.csv`.

 ## How to Use the Pipeline (Initial Data Load)

 Now that the historical data has been generated, you can use the provided Airflow DAG to ingest it into the data lake.